 This is subtle and easy to do accidentally:

-• Strong temporal structure.
-If we have time-series data and split randomly, consecutive samples — which are practically the same recording — can end up in both train and test.
-The model didn’t learn to predict the future; it learned to predict near-duplicates of its training data.
+- Strong temporal structure.
+Time-series data split randomly puts consecutive samples (practically the same recording) in both train and test.
+The model didn’t learn to predict the future, it learned to predict near-duplicates of its training data.

-• Group structure.
-If we have multiple samples from the same subject (multiple ECG recordings from the same patient), randomly splitting individual samples puts samples from one subject in both train and test.
-The model has learned subject-specific patterns and looks good on test data even though it would fail on truly new subjects.
+- Group structure.
+With multiple samples from the same subject (multiple ECG recordings from the same patient), randomly splitting individual samples puts samples from one subject in both train and test.
+The model learns subject-specific patterns and looks good on test data even though it would fail on truly new subjects.

 The fix depends on the structure: deduplicate before splitting, split temporally (training on early data, testing on later) for time series, use GroupKFold or split by subject ID for grouped data.